The New Jersey Air National Guard and Albania celebrate 20 years of State Partnership

+Peleshi noted that the bond between New Jersey and Albania played a crucial role for the region.

+“Over the years, we have worked together, on a range of many shared goals, challenges, and priorities, including fighting terrorism, corruption, and strengthening the rule of law, democratization, European security, and expanding the trans-Atlantic bond,” said Peleshi.
+“I admire a great number of successes that we have achieved together, side by side, as brothers in arms.
+Albania and the Albanian people will forever be grateful to the United States of America, for being our biggest and closest ally.”

 U.S. Air Force Brig.
-Gen. Bradford R. Everman, New Jersey Air National Guard Chief of Staff, left, briefs members of the Albanian Armed Forces during a tour of the 108th Wing on Joint Base McGuire-Dix-Lakehurst, N.J., Sept.
-23, 2021.
-(U.S. Air National Guard photo by Master Sgt.
-Matt Hecht)
+Gen. Bradford R. Everman, Chief of Staff of the New Jersey Air National Guard, hosted the Albanian visitors on the last leg of their tour at the 108th Wing.

+“It was incredibly rewarding to mark the anniversary of the State Partnership between Albania and New Jersey,” said Everman.
+“Reflecting on 20 years of cooperation in civil-military affairs, it is evident the partnership has proven beneficial to both sides.
+Discussions centered on the similarities, and differences, in our military culture, as well as our economic and social spheres.
+A truly valued strategic partner, we hope the coming years of cooperation with Albania prove as fruitful as the previous two decades.”

 |Date Taken: